ebell451/ebell451.github.io/_recipes/chicken-spaghetti.md

 ---

 From Mamma Kay's Cookbook.
 This is a fantastic dish and a family favorite.
+NOTE: The picture was a batch where the recipe was doubled.